sg-007/IMS-Event_Recommendation/README.md

 5. **Weighted Scoring System**
    - Different scoring weights based on user types:
      - Users with preferences but no attendance history
-     - Users with attendance history but no explicit preferences
+     - Users with attendance history but no given preferences
      - Users with both preferences and attendance history
+     - Users with neither history nor given preferences

 ### Optimizations